Training & Workshops

 Courses & Training

-Our one-week intensive courses are opportunities to engage with Indigenous law research, methods, and practice in greater depth.
-These courses are generally intended for law and graduate students, researchers, community coordinators, lawyers, and professionals working in the field of Indigenous law.
-Our one-month summer intensive course is offered for-credit through the University of Victoria’s Faculty of Law.
+The University of Victoria’s Faculty of Law offers a one-month summer for-credit intensive course.
 This intensive course adopts a critical approach to Indigenous law; explores different research methods; and asks questions regarding law, power, and societal transformation.
 To learn more about our Law 388A: Indigenous Law: Research, Method, and Practice course, please see the UVic Law – Indigenous Summer Intensive website.

 Members of the Law Society of British Columbia may obtain Continuing Professional Development (CPD) credits for participation in these courses.